 Spencer Stark Hired as Athletic Director

-Stark’s duties will include providing administrative direction and oversight for all intercollegiate programs at Edmonds CC as well as the intramural programs, facilities and activities.
+Stark’s duties will include providing administrative direction and oversight for all intercollegiate programs at Edmonds College as well as the intramural programs, facilities and activities.
 The director is responsible for ensuring compliance with NWAC, federal, divisional and college athletics regulations, administering departmental funds and accounts in a fiscally responsible manner and sustaining a culture of sportsmanship, inclusion, professionalism and respect at all levels.

 “I would like to thank Jorge de la Torre and Christina Castorena for this incredible opportunity to lead Triton Athletics," Stark said.
 "I’m very passionate about the holistic development of our student-athletes, and I’m excited to continue to work with our outstanding coaching staff.
 We are going to work hard every day to create the best student-athlete experience in the NWAC and positively represent our College and community.
 Our teams will compete with class."